redhat-cop/keepalived-operator/README.md

 The keepalived operator can be used in all environments that allows nodes to advertise additional IPs on their NICs (and at least for now, in networks that allow multicast), however it's mainly aimed at supporting LoadBalancer services and ExternalIPs on bare metal installations (or other installation environments where a cloud provider is not available).

 One possible use of the keepalived operator is also to support [OpenShift Ingresses](https://docs.openshift.com/container-platform/4.5/networking/configuring_ingress_cluster_traffic/overview-traffic.html) in environments where an external load balancer cannot be provisioned.
+See this [how-to](./Ingress-how-to.md) on how to configure keepalived-operator to support OpenShift ingresses

 ## How it works